-- For the convenience of ESMs' application, we compared several available soil datasets - and evaluated them with soil profiles from WoSIS for some of the key variables (sand, - 448 clay content, organic carbon, coarse fragment and bulk density) used in ESMs.
-In - addition to the most recent developed soil datasets, we also included one old data set - 450 (i.e., IGBP) used in ESMs for the evaluation.
-It is not necessary to compare all the old - data sets because they are based on similar, limited and outdated source data as - described in Sect.
+For the convenience of ESMs' application, we compared several available soil datasets and evaluated them with soil profiles from WoSIS for some of the key variables (sand, clay content, organic carbon, coarse fragment, and bulk density) used in ESMs.
+In addition to the most recently developed soil datasets, we also included one old dataset (i.e. IGBP) used in ESMs for the evaluation.
+It is not necessary to compare all the old datasets because they are based on similar, limited, and outdated source data as described in Sect.
 2.2.
-These datasets have coarser resolutions (Table 1) than the newly - developed soil datasets (Table 2).
+These datasets have coarser resolutions (Table 1) than the newly developed soil datasets (Table 2).

-- We present basic descriptions of the new soil datasets in Table 2 and 3.
-As described in - Sect.
-2.1, four available global soil datasets, i.e., HWSD, GSDE, WISE30sec and - 456 SoilGrids, have been developed in the last several years (Table 2).
-These soil datasets - 457 are selected to be shown here because they have global coverage with key variables - used by ESMs and were developed with relatively good data sources in recent years; - 459 these data are also freely available.
+We present basic descriptions of the new soil datasets in Tables 2 and 3.
+As described in Sect.
+2.1, four available global soil datasets, i.e. HWSD, GSDE, WISE30sec, and SoilGrids, have been developed in the last several years (Table 2).
+These soil datasets are selected to be shown here because they have global coverage with key variables used by ESMs and were developed with relatively good data sources in recent years; these data are also freely available.
 Old versions of these datasets are not shown here.
 Table 3 shows the available soil properties of these soil datasets.
-Except for WISE30sec, none of these databases contain spatial uncertainty estimations.
-The explained soil property variance in SoilGrids is between 56% and 83%, while the other datasets do not offer quantitative accuracy assessments.
-GSDE has the largest number of soil properties, while SoilGrids currently contains ten primary soil properties defined by the GlobalSoilMap consortium.
+Except for WISE30sec, none of these databases contains spatial uncertainty estimations.
+The explained soil property variance in SoilGrids is between 56 % and 83 %, while the other datasets do not offer quantitative accuracy assessments.
+GSDE has the largest number of soil properties, while SoilGrids currently contains 10 primary soil properties defined by the Global-SoilMap consortium.